vyos/vyos-build/README.md

 last legacy package is gone, we will switch to using the `master` branch and retire `current`.

-Post-1.2.0 branches are named after constellations sorted by from smallest to largest.
+Post-1.2.0 branches are named after constellations sorted by area from smallest to largest.
 There are 88 of them, here's the [complete list](https://en.wikipedia.org/wiki/IAU_designated_constellations_by_area).

 * 1.2.x: `crux` (Southern Cross)